qtalr/r-devcontainer/README.md

 ## Usage

-1. Click the "Use this template" button on GitHub to create a new repository from this template.
+1. Clone this repository or use it as a reference for your own project.
-2. Clone your new repository locally.
+2. Ensure you have Docker and Visual Studio Code with the Remote - Containers extension installed.
-3. Open the folder in Visual Studio Code.
+3. Open the cloned folder in Visual Studio Code.
-4. When prompted, click "Reopen in Container".
+4. When prompted, click "Reopen in Container" to start the development environment.

 ## Customization